There are a couple of things that really annoy me when I’m online:

 An ad unit that is poorly positioned would almost guarantee a less than ideal response.
 How can we ensure our audience is seeing and interacting with a display ad on our blogs?

 Now, we’d never ask you to ruin the beautiful aesthetic you have going on with your blog and turn it into an ad-plastered billboard.
-However, with some intelligent placement and a little coding wizardry, you can implement additional one or two ad units without taking away from the style of your blog.
+However, with some intelligent placement and a little coding wizardry, you can implement an additional one or two ad units without taking away from the style of your blog.

-It’s all about the banner placement, and to do it effectively, you need to put banners (not to mention all your good stuff, headings, links to your social profiles etc.) where readers’ gaze naturally falls.
+It’s all about the banner placement, and to do it effectively, you need to put banners (not to mention all your good stuff, headings, links to your social profiles etc.) where readers’ gazes naturally falls.
 This is where the F Reading layout comes into play.